mtijas/turkuamk/sswd-22/e02/sswd_exercise_02_Markus_Ijas.md

 }
 ```

+Most of it is self-explanatory, but here's explanations for some parts:

+- **scripts**: The cli-runnable scripts (basically determines how to run and test the package)
+- **dependencies**: The production dependencies, with package `express` on minor release up to 4.5.2 in this case.
+- **devDependencies**: Dependencies for development.
+- **engines**: The engines and their minimum versions.

 #### d.
 Write npm CLI commands to (1 point)

 ##### a. initialize a Node.js project directory for your application so that package.json file is also created

 ##### b. install a package as a dependency to your application

 ##### c. install a package as a development dependency to your application

 ##### d. install a certain version of a package as a development dependency to your application

 ##### e. try to update one of the installed packages

 ##### f. remove one of the installed packages

 ##### g. modify the package.json so that you can start your application by writing npm start

 ##### h. install a package globally on your computer

 ##### i. download a node.js application and install all its dependencies with one npm command

 #### e.
 Explain shortly.
 (0.5 points)

 ##### a.
 What does the folder node_modules contain

 ##### b.
 What does the global installation mean?

 ##### c.
 Should the contents of the folder node_modules be uploaded into a version control repository and why?

+Yes.
+That way you'll always have the working dependencies to install, even if some of the depended packages (or the required version) cease to exist.

 ### 3. Program a Node.js module with CommonJS format (2 points)